 TGbe editor: Please add the following paragraph to the end of 35.15.1 (track changes enabled):

-(#11026)
+(#11026) If the Disabled Subchannel Bitmap Present subfield of the EHT Operation Parameters field of the EHT Operation element is equal to 1, an EHT AP shall set the EHT Operation Information Present subfield of the field to 1.

 Discussion for CID 11889: As the band of interest is 2.4GHz, the remaining PPDU types are non-HT PPDU and HT PPDU.
 NOTEs in table 9-34 show that MPDU size in an HT PPDU is indirectly limited by maximum A-MPDU size (3839 or 7935 octets) and MPDU size in a non-HT PPDU is indirectly limited by MSDU/MMPDU size (2304 octets).
 As the maximum MPDU length capability in the EHT Capabilities element is chosen from 3895, 7991 and 11454, the only corner case we need to avoid is to have 3895 as the limit in the EHT Capabilities element while having 7935 as the limit for HT PPDU.